 - Kokua Sun Care Hawaii (this is a local Hawaii brand, so you’ll be helping the environment and the local community at the same time)

-– Water, of course!
-Maybe in a nice reusable bottle to help the environment out just a tad.
+You’ve got to stay hydrated, after all!
+Maybe put your water in a nice reusable bottle to help the environment out just a tad.

 Just a Couple of Warnings